-The part structure of a case involves not spatial, functional, or temporal parts, but rather partial content regarding the situation made up from the relevant properties (intrinsic or relational) holding of the correlated object.
+The part structure of a case involves not spatial, functional, or temporal parts, but rather parts based on the 'information content' of the situation made up from the relevant properties (intrinsic or relational) holding of the correlated object.

 Thus, object-related cases are ontologically distinct from the correlated objects if the latter are material objects or events.
 The understanding of evaluative properties and the part structure of object-related cases indicate that object-related cases are on a par with cases that are situations acting as truthmakers of sentences, motivating a unified account of cases described by clausal and object-related case-NPs.
 Object-related cases carry just those properties relevant for verifying that the correlated object meets the contextually given condition.
-For the semantics of object-related case-terms, sentences are not available; instead simple propositions of the form can be considered the entities that truthmakers stand in the truthmaking relation to, where P is a contextually given property of the relevant legal or medical type.
-The noun case in object-related case-NPs will also involve a case space, a set X of alternative situations s, s \parallel for a suitable object d.
+For the semantics of object-related case-terms, sentences are not available; instead simple propositions of the form $\langle P, o \rangle$ can be considered the entities that truthmakers stand in the truthmaking relation to, where P is a contextually given property of the relevant legal or medical type.
+The noun case in object-related case-NPs will also involve a case space, a set X of alternative situations $s, s \parallel \langle P, d \rangle$ for a suitable object d.
 An object-related case-nominal will then have the semantics below:

-(11) For a context c, $[case of the stolen statue]^{c} = \{ | \in [case]^{c} \& s \parallel \}$
+(11) For a context c, [case of the stolen statue]^c = { $\langle s, X \rangle | \langle s, X \rangle \in [case]^c \& s \parallel \langle P, [the stolen statue]^c \rangle}$

-Give that object-related cases can be identical to property-related cases, property-related case nominal would have the semantics below, where X is a set of situation s, s $\parallel < [theft], d > for$ objects d in, a suitable contextually given set A_c : ^{60, 61}
+Given that object-related cases can be identical to property-related cases, a property-related case nominal would have the semantics below, where X is a set of situation s, $s \parallel < [theft]$, d> for objects d in a suitable contextually given set A_c :